connor-mcshane/lzwDecompression/README.md

 ``` >> ./demoDecompLzw compressedfile1.z output.txt ```

 ### Further Work
-- Implementation of LZW compressor
+- Implement custom memory pools, to reduce malloc calls.
-- Implement custom memory management for dictionary and phrases
+- Use a output buffer for the file writes.